 It’s awesome fresh and hot with butter and jam.
 Was soft and chewy on the inside, with a nice crust on the outside.

 I made the other two loaves the following two nights.
-When you pull it out of the fridge, still let it sit for about 40 minutes to come to room temperature and get the little skin on it again.
+When you pull it out of the fridge, still let it sit and come to room temperature, and then rise a bit as well…probably 40-60 minutes total.
 Then bake as normal.
 It was great!

-- 1 tablespoon granulated yeast (or two packets, which is about the same)
+- 1 tablespoon of granulated yeast (or two packets, which is about the same)

 The leftover dough can be put in the fridge for up to a week in a big ziploc bag.
-When removed from fridge, let sit at room temperature for 40 minutes before cutting slashes in it & baking.
+When removed from fridge, let come to room temperature and then rise for a bit (40-60 minutes) before cutting slashes in it & baking.